Lack of sales performance is always the culprit of business failure.

 This is my role as a salesperson – to not only help them today, but also to prepare them for tomorrow.

 You might be asking how this ties back into the original idea of businesses failing due to a lack of intellectual capital rather than lack of financial capital.
-It is intricately related because no matter what our role is, it is our job to help those with whom we come in contact to fully use their intellectual capital.
+It is intricately related because no matter what our role is, it is our job to help those with whom we come in contact to fully use their knowledge.

 This means we need to be fully using our own intellectual capital.
 And that means we have to ask ourselves the very same questions I listed above.